Your data science expertise is so profound that people often say you could predict rainfall in a desert.

 - What makes a great data scientist resume example.

-- Proven strategies for writing a job-winning resume.
+- How to put together a job-winning resume.

 - What to include in each section of your data scientist resume.